bluedot-arcade/evhz/README.md

 # evhz

-Show mouse refresh rate under linux + evdev
+Show hid device refresh rate under linux + evdev

-For information about polling rate, see https://wiki.archlinux.org/index.php/Mouse_Polling_Rate

-Just do ./run (run is very short and readable).

-Nonverbose mode = -n, but you probably don't want that.

 Reported average is for the last 64 samples, or as many as we have so far.